 This is by no means a comprehensive review of ReFS nor of its capabilities.
 It’s a recount of my own experiences and adventures with ReFS on a new spinning disk drive in Windows 10 Professional with Creator’s Update.
 I used one physical disk setup as a simple disk formatted with ReFS for these tests.

-Here are some points I was able to learn with 30 minutes of experimentation:
+Here are some points I was able to learn after a quick 30 minutes of experimentation on ReFS:

 - You can format a drive with ReFS using Disk Management or PowerShell in Windows 10 Professional.
 The option is unavailable in Windows 10 Home edition.
 (This option has later been limited to Windows 10 Workstation and Server editions only.)

 - There’s no support for NTFS features like per-file compression nor encryption.
 Full disk encryption with BitLocker seems to be supported, but I haven’t verified that it works.

 - Windows Backup (a.k.a.
 File History) will let you backup to and from a ReFS formatted disk.
 This is probably a bad idea, however, as File History relies on a lot of NTFS features.

 - Windows Store can’t install any Windows Apps to a ReFS formatted disk.
 It’s listed as an available installation destination, but the Store app will throw an exception if you try to install to it.
 ReFS doesn’t implement the necessary parts of NTFS’ access control entries required to enforce the Windows Store’s app licensing-technology.

-- All programs I tried could open and save changes to existing files to a ReFS formatted disk.
-However, about half of them had problems creating new files.
+- All programs I tested could open and save changes to existing files to a ReFS formatted disk.
+However, about half the programs had problems creating new files under ReFS.